 I hope the title of this post doesn’t scare you, I’m just trying to be honest in sharing everything I’m experiencing during my time in Italy.
 Remember when I said I hadn’t experienced anything ugly in this post, well, that has changed now, hence the reason for this post.

 My previous post ended with me telling you about my fun weekend in Salerno/Almafi Coast.
 As promised, this post is a continuation of my weekly posts.
 After the weekend, it was back to school for me, which meant nothing that exciting happened, except the Wine tasting class organized by my school on Wednesday night.
 The class taught us basic etiquette for tasting and identifying different types of wine.
 Can you guess what the best part of the class was?
 Drinking the wine of course.
-Continue reading “LOLA’S ADVENTURES: STUDYING ABROAD IN ROME, ITALY (Weeks 5 and 6)”→
+Continue reading “Study Abroad in Rome, Italy (Weeks 5 and 6)”→

 If you haven’t heard, your girl is studying abroad this Fall in Rome, Italy!
 That’s right, I’m escaping Philly for a few months to live in the Eternal city.
 I can’t believe it has been a month since I arrived here.
 I am grateful for this experience and to my school, Temple University for providing students with this opportunity.
 My plan is to summarize my weekly Study Abroad experiences on the blog.
 However, I was lazy and failed to document my first month, so you’ll be getting a detailed summary of my past month in this post, and weekly posts after.
 I hope this post won’t be too long, I’m just trying to carry you along as much as possible, I hope you enjoy reading it.
 I’ll be sharing the good and bad, no ugly yet.